Publications and public relations

 - Schools Group

-Evan T. Jones and Richard Stone (eds.), The World of the Newport Medieval Ship: Trade, Politics and Shipping in the Mid-Fifteenth Century (University of Wales Press, forthcoming, 2018).
-This is an edited volume of 12 chapters based on a 2014 conference that was part funded by the Cabot Project, since it helps to set the Bristol / Severn Sea context for the fifteenth-century voyages of discovery.
+Evan T. Jones and Richard Stone (eds.), The World of the Newport Medieval Ship: Trade, Politics and Shipping in the Mid-Fifteenth Century (University of Wales Press, June, 2018).
+This is an edited volume based on a 2014 conference that was part-funded by the Cabot Project, since it helped set the Bristol / Severn Sea context for the fifteenth-century voyages of discovery.

 Evan T. Jones and Margaret M. Condon, Cabot and Bristol's Age of Discovery: The Bristol Discovery Voyages 1480-1508 (University of Bristol, 23 Nov 2016), ISBN 0995619301, 104 pp., £11.99.
 For more information: see the book's webpage.